lokitechie06/RemarkableWaryPi/CodingBat/problems_list.md

 11. front_back: __front_back.py__

 ''' Given a string, return a new string where the first and last chars have been exchanged. '''

+12. front3: __front3.py__

+''' Given a string, we'll say that the front is the first 3 chars of the string.
+If the string length is less than 3, the front is whatever is there.
+Return a new string which is 3 copies of the front. '''